Where You Stay Matters

 - Be certain you understand the terminology.
 Real estate and vacation renting have their own language and abbreviations.
 Ask questions if you’re not 100% clear about property and reservation information.

-- Make sure you can abide by the written policies concerning number of occupants, smoking, pets, children, parking and so forth.
+- Make sure you can and will abide by the written policies concerning number of occupants, smoking, pets, children, parking and so forth.
 “Tricking the rental company” is not advised – you could be homeless mid-vacation.
 No kidding!

 - Picture yourself living in the home: consider floorplans, steps, kitchen appliances, bed sizes, bathroom fixtures, parking and all features that are on your list of priorities.